Technology

 * Considering only the raw materials used to produce the compound and total replacement of CB with CBp.

-• Pyrolysis, used in the industrial ELT recycling cycle, has an insignificant environmental impact.
-It is not a combustion or incineration plant but a thermal transformation plant into hydrogen, carbon monoxide and light hydrocarbons.
-The process is self-sustaining thanks to the combustion of the syngas produced by the pyrolysis process itself and the excess syngas can be used to produce electrical or thermal energy for use in the system itself.
+• Pyrolysis, used in the industrial PFU recycling cycle, has an insignificant environmental impact.
+It is not a combustion or incineration process but a thermal transformation into Hydrogen, carbon monoxide and light hydrocarbons.
+The process is self-sustaining thanks to the combustion of the syngas produced by the pyrolysis process itself and the excess syngas can be used to produce electrical or thermal energy to be used in the plant itself via a motor generator.
 This technology does not produce dioxins, PM10, polycyclic aromatic hydrocarbons, furans and benzofurans.
-Through a motor generator, the excess syngas can be used for the production of electrical energy useful for powering the plant.
-Furthermore, the cogeneration that can be used in the plant leads to an improvement in the overall efficiency of use and therefore a decrease in consumption.
-Finally, the use of renewable energy such as solar energy is envisaged which, through photovoltaic panels placed outside the plant, will allow the production of further electricity that can be used for the operation of the plant.

-• The Carbon Black produced with the technology patented by TEC is purified from Polycyclic Aromatic Hydrocarbons (PAHs), harmful to humans and the environment as well as from zinc, sulfur and transition metals.
-A further feature of the patented technology is the possibility of also removing silica and silicates and controlling the morphology of the particles, improving their reinforcing effect in new compounds.
-The Carbon Black resulting from the process, called Fully recovered Carbon Black (FrCB), or Carbon Black from pyrolysis (CBp), can be used for the production of new tires and in general for technical rubber articles, even potentially intended for direct contact with man.
-Our technology allows us to obtain various types of Carbon Black with technical characteristics that overlap with those of the CB oven, which tire manufacturers can use in total or partial replacement of the CB oven in various parts of the tyre.
+• • The Carbon Black produced with the technology patented by TEC is purified from Polycyclic Aromatic Hydrocarbons (PAHs), harmful to humans and the environment, as well as from zinc, sulphur and transition metals.
+Another feature of the patented technology is the possibility of also removing silica and silicates and of controlling the morphology of the particles, improving their reinforcing effect in new compounds.
+The Carbon Black resulting from the process, called Fully recovered Carbon Black (FrCB), or Carbon Black from pyrolysis (CBp), can be used for the production of new tyres and in general of technical rubber articles, even potentially intended for direct contact with humans.
+The technology allows to obtain various types of Carbon Black with technical characteristics that overlap with those of different grades of CB furnace, which tyre manufacturers can use, in total or partial replacement of the CB furnace itself, in all parts of the tyre.

-• In addition to carbon black, metals embedded in the tire compound, synoil and syngas that can be used as fuels are recovered.
+• In addition to Carbon Black, the metals embedded in the tyre compound are recovered, as well as synoil and syngas, which can be used as fuels.

 • The process perfectly follows the logic of the circular economy (recycling and reuse of resources), which the major global players in the sector are now focusing on.